appwrite/appwrite/README.md

-> .Our Appwrite Init event has concluded.
+> Our Appwrite Init event has concluded.
 You can check out all the new and upcoming features [on our Init website](https://appwrite.io/init) 🚀

 <br />
 <p align="center">